User Guide

 Images

 There are two kinds of images we can require: card and receipt.
 We require card images for any cards that must be hand-typed so this would be brands like Uber, AirBNB, Xbox, etc. Because the alpha-numeric codes must be hand-typed and our experience has shown that these leads to many typos.
 If a card turns out to have a typo, we will use your images to try to fix it promptly.
 This happens in the background and you are not debited or even notified if it occurs.
 If you don’t have images or if the images aren’t legible, however, we will debit you for the card and you’ll have to find the card and fix the typo yourself.
 We require images here to make your life easier.
+You can include multiple cards in a single image but if we can’t read the card numbers then we’re obviously not going to be able to fix your typos for you.

 The other kind of image we can require is a receipt image.
 These images are required any time a deal could be purchased in-store.
 One example would be a Target deal that works in-store and online.
 We have no way to know whether you bought the cards in store on online and have to require receipt images for all of them.
 If you bought them online you would just submit a screenshot of your receipt.
 The purpose of these receipts is to satisfy random audits from our bank to make sure we are not aiding money launderers.
 This means that the part of the receipt we need is the part that shows you paid with a card and not cash, NOT the smaller activation receipt that some retailers print.
 We can also accept a credit card statement that lines up with the size/date/location of the purchase.
 All we’re looking for is proof that you’re not using cash to buy the cards.
-If you continually fail to supply compliant images you’ll be kicked off the platform.
+If you fail to supply compliant images you’ll be kicked off the platform.
 We reserve the right to remove anyone from the platform at any time for any reason so if your failure to upload images is part of a larger pattern of unusual behavior you may be removed immediately.

 What image formats are accepted?